nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Tuple expressions are now parsed consistently as `nnkTupleConstr` node.
 Will affect macros expecting nodes to be of `nnkPar`.
 - In `std/macros`, `treeRepr,lispRepr,astGenRepr` now represent SymChoice nodes in a collapsed way.
-- Make custom op in `macros.quote` work for all statements.
+- Made custom op in `macros.quote` work for all statements.

 ## `std/sugar`